Cha Eun-woo: Endorsements and fashion

-As the rookie actor Lee Dong-min, Cha was selected as model for Korean cosmetics brand Shara Shara in 2014.
+As the rookie actor Lee Dong-min, he was selected as model for Korean cosmetics brand Shara Shara in 2014.
 In January 2017, Cha was chosen as exclusive model for the shoe brand Bluemountain Korea.
 In February, Cha was chosen as advertising model for the French outdoor clothing brand Lafuma.
 In April, he was selected as promotional model for Clearteen, a dermatological line from the South Korean pharmaceutical company Handok.
 In May, Cha become an advertising model for the ice cream brand Baskin-Robbins.
 In June, Cha was chosen as promotional model for Lotte Water Park.
 In August, he was selected as a promotional model for POLHAM.
 In October, Cha was chosen as an advertising model for Nongshim pretzel.

 In January 2018, Cha was selected as the model for Aritaum's Angel Kiss Tint, from the South Korean beauty and cosmetics brand Amorepacific.
 In July, Cha was chosen as new TV commercial model for "EyeBon", an eye care product line by Dong-A Pharmaceutical.
 In October, Cha was chosen as the first muse for the street fashion brand BMS (Be My Self).
 Additionally, Cha became the muse for Atelier Cologne, and was selected as advertising model for Kellogg's Hershey Choco Crunch cereal.
 In December, Cha became the advertising model for Goobne Chicken, and a brand ambassador for Italian luxury fashion house Armani's watches.
 In January 2019, Cha was selected as a promotional model for the American luggage brand Samsonite's Red line.
 In March, he was announced as the promotional model for LG Uplus' 5G, and became the muse for American footwear and sports brand K-Swiss.
 In June, Cha was appointed as a new promotional model for Samsung Card.
 In August, Cha was selected as an advertising model for beauty brand Liz K. In October, he became the new face of beauty device company Unix Electronics.